 I kept some of my faux cedar garland out just for this idea.
 It’s pretty minimalist as far as garland goes, and it just gives it a nice woodsy feel to my pretty plain mantel.
 And that brings me to an important point!
 Don’t feel like you need to keep adding things to your home just to decorate it.
 Sometimes just a simple statement piece is all you need to draw in the eye and make a big design impact.
 Like this oversized windowpane mirror.

-But just because I felt like being a little extra this winter, and also because I miss the warm glow of the Christmas lights, I decided to string in a strand of led twinkle lights.
+But just because I felt like being a little extra this winter, and also because I miss the warm glow of the Christmas twinkle lights, I decided to string in a strand of led fairy lights.
 Not too overwhelming, but jut the right amount of light to get us through the cold dark winter month of January.
 I’ll take it.

 let’s recap those after Christmas decorating ideas!